ryanwongsa/ryanwongsa.github.io/_posts/2019-04-02-Lung-MRI-detailed-applications.md

 *In order for robust imaging against **cardiac pulsation** and **respiratory motion**, the acquisition times are kept short and multi-breathhold-imaging or respiratory trigger is used.*

+## General Routine Protocol

+### Non-Contrast-Enhanced Protocol

+A general routine protocol with an in-room time of 15 minutes.
+The protocol comprises of two sequences which are aquired in a single breath-hold:

+- **Coronal T2-weighted HASTE** (sequence with high sensitivity for infiltrates)
+- **Transversal VIBE** (ssequence with high sensitivity for small nodular lesions)

+Following the above sequencing is a **coronal state-state free precession sequence** which is completed with free breathing.
+The sequence gives functional information on pulmonary motion (highly sensitve for central pulmonary embolism and gross cardiac or respiratory dysfunction).
+It is robust to motion.

+The depiction of masses with chest wall invasion and *mediastinal* pathology is enhanced with a **motion-compensated coronal BLADE**.

+#### Repiratory Mechanics Protocol

+This protocal variant includes images aquired at 3 images per second during breathing with a **coronal series** to be placed on top of the diaphragm.
+It is used for diaphragmatic palsy or lung tumor motion.
+Additionally a **breathhold transversal fat-saturated T2w TSE** is used to visualise enlarged lymph nodes and skeletal lesions.

+#### Uncooperative Protocol

+The **uncooperative protocol** is for patients who have difficulties holding their breath.
+The protocol involves **respiration-triggered T2-weighted TSE** sequences, which increase in room time by about 10 minutes.

+## Contrast-Enhanced Protocol

+In the event of unclear pulmonary or mediastinal masses, a pleural effusion of unclear origin or pulmonary embolism, contrast-enhanced protocols will be needed.

+### Thoracic Mass Protocol Branch

+This involves the basic protocol and **contrast-enhanced fat-saturated breathhold VIBE sequences** (3D GRE) and optionally EPI-DWI sequence.
+Contrast-enahced protocols are used for indication of lung carcinoma, *vasculitis*, masses of the *mediastinum* / *mediastinitis* and cases of *pleural processes*. **VIBE** acquisitions are used as backup-angiogram in case of bad image quality due to respiratory motion, coughing /  mis-timed contrast injection.

 *WIP*

 # References